oddbird/oddleventy/content/blog/2024/sass-compiler.md

 That can add up.

-Earlier this year, OddBird helped Sass add a new [`Compiler` API], that allows you to reuse a single instance of Sass for multiple compilations.
+Earlier this year, OddBird helped Sass add a new [`Compiler` API] that allows you to reuse a single instance of Sass for multiple compilations.
 While you can adopt the new API in your own bespoke Sass compilation setup, we were excited to see the Vite team add support in version 5.4.0.